AlexKHeaney/ENSO_Diarrhea_Botswana/README.md

 ### Files

 #### Data_empty.xlsx
-This file includes a data set that includes all publically available data (ENSO indices) and empty columns for the diarrhea and environmental data that is not publically available.
+This file includes a data set with all publically available data (dates and ENSO indices) and empty columns for the diarrhea and environmental data that are not publically available.

 #### Codebook.docx
-This file contains descriptions of each variable in the data set.
+This file contains descriptions of each variable in the data_empty.xlsx data set.

 #### Replication_main.R
-This file contains R code that was used to run all analyses and generate all figures in the analyses.
+This file contains R code that was used to run analyses and generate figures.
 The only input to this code is the data_empty.xlsx file.
-Unfortunately, because diarrhea and environmental data is not publically available, readers will not be able to directly reproduce figures and results.
-Any questions about the code can be directed to Dr. Alexandra Heaney at akheaney@berkeley.edu.
+Because diarrhea and environmental data is not publically available, readers will not be able to directly reproduce figures and results.
+Any questions about the code or data should be directed to Dr. Alexandra Heaney at akheaney@berkeley.edu.